Mastering AI Commands: Advanced Automation Techniques

 2. Provide Examples

-Include examples in your prompt.
-Press your AI Command hotkey, then enter: "write similar to this style: [example text] [new topic]"
+Include examples in your prompt: "write similar to this style: [example text] [new topic]"

 3. Iterate and Refine